 Myojo Chuka Soba Tomita Tonkotsu Gyokai Instant Ramen

-Myojo Chuka Soba Tomita Tokumori Char-siu Tonkotsu Gyokai Instant Ramen
+Myojo Chuka Soba Tomita Tokumori Char-Siu Tonkotsu Gyokai Instant Ramen

-|1||Remove the sachet from the top lid and peel back the lid about halfway.
+|1||First, remove the brown sachet and peel back the paper lid about halfway.
 Then pour boiling water until it reaches the line indicated inside the cup|

-|2||Close the lid and allow the noodles to sit for 5 minutes|
+|2||Close the lid and let the noodles sit and cook for 5 minutes|

-|3||5 minutes later, remove the paper lid and add in the special flavor oil|
+|3||5 minutes later, remove the paper lid and add in the special flavoring oil|

 |4||Stir all the ingredients well with chopsticks and enjoy!|

 As for the taste, packed with umami flavors from pork and bonito extract, the broth has a nice fragrance of seafood as a whole.
 It is neither greasy nor too strong in taste, making the noodles easy to eat.

 The noodles are somewhat thick with a soft chewy texture to them.
 Soaking up the flavor of the broth well, the Char-Siu pork is tasty but a little bit spongy, as also seen in other similar Japanese instant ramens.